 While your child does its homework you have the precious time to access yourself your child’s current academic ability and help them to improve.
 Their teacher has to teach at least 10 other kids and your child may not receive the quality attention it deserves.
 Homework time is the time you can personally encourage and help your child to understand better.

-Most children perform better when they know they have their parents’ full confidence.
+Most children perform better when they know they have somebody to do my nursing homework for me or at least to provide a guided homework help.
 When they do their homework, praise any slight improvement.
 That alone would bolster their ability to confidently take on the “impossible homework” and thrash them because Mummy and Daddy said they could.

 Nothing strengthens any relationship than quality time spent together doing something meaningful.
 And that’s exactly what you gain by spending homework time with your kids.
 You know them better, you help them and they get to feel loved even more.